What Is Local SEO?

-> Without a GMB page, you may miss half of your opportunities in a local search result and the local pack.
+Without a GBP, you may miss half of your opportunities in a local search result and the local pack.

-A Google My Business page is one of the most important tools that any business has at its disposal.
+A Google Business Profile is one of the most important tools that any business has at its disposal.

 Naturally, Google does not exactly share the exact ranking factors, but they do provide some basic information here.